 Dubai parents were delighted to learn that Dubai International Academy Al Barsha would be opening its doors in September 2018.
 The original DIA Emirates Hills is one of the most sought after schools in the city with parents trying and failing year on year to gain admission.

-Dubai International Academy Al Barsha (DIAB) was the fifth school to be opened by the Innoventures Group, which includes the original DIA in Emirates Hills (opened in 2005), Raffles International School and Raffles World Academy in Umm Suqeim 2 and Collegiate International School in Umm Suqeim 1.
-In addition, Innoventures also owns and manages the eight Raffles Nurseries located across New Dubai and the newest addition to the portfolio, the Burj Daycare Nurseries.
-Currently, approximately 7,500 children from 130 different nationalities attend schools or nurseries operated by the Innoventures Group.
+Dubai International Academy Al Barsha (DIAB) was the fifth school to be opened by the Innoventures Group, which includes the original DIA in Emirates Hills (opened in 2005 and the first IB World School in the UAE), Raffles International School and Raffles World Academy in Umm Suqeim 2 and Collegiate International School in Umm Suqeim 1.
+In addition, Innoventures also owns and manages the nine Raffles Early Learning Centres located across New Dubai.
+Currently, approximately 9,000 children from 120 different nationalities attend schools or nurseries operated by the Innoventures Group.